Lumiwealth/lumibot/README.md

 The dataframe index is of type ```pd.Timestamp``` localized at the timezone ```America/New_York```.

-Bars objects has the following fields:
+Bars objects have the following fields:
 - source: the source of the data e.g. (yahoo, alpaca, ...)
 - symbol: the symbol of the bars
 - df: the pandas dataframe containing all the datas

-# todo insert comment about ib bars pacing.

 Bars objects has the following helper methods:
 - ```get_last_price()```: returns the closing price of the last dataframe row
 - ```get_last_dividend()```: returns the dividend per share value of the last dataframe row
 - ```get_momentum(start=None, end=None)```: calculates the global price momentum of the dataframe.

 When specified, start and end will be used to filter the daterange for the momentum calculation.
   If none of ``start`` or ``end`` are specified the momentum will be calculated from the first row untill the last row of the dataframe.